21-Hidetaka-Ko/English-Blog/articles/billionares-analysis.md

 ![](images/Exploratory-access2.png)

-###Target Audience: Data Scientists who can do basic R or Python or People Who Know Just Enough R or SQL to Get by
-Before I begin or Who are frustlating with Excel or Tabelow for analyzing data, I’d like to clarify who my target audience is.
+###Target Audience: Data Scientists who can do basic R or Python or People Who Know Just Enough R or SQL to Get by or Who are frustlating with Excel or Tabelow for analyzing data, Before I begin, I’d like to clarify who my target audience is.

 In this tutorial, I’m targeting the third group I mentioned: people who know just enough jQuery to get by or Who is frustlating with Excel or Tabelow for analyzing data.
 Examples of people who might fit in this category would be: